atakanakin/Server/README.md

 ## Usage

+1. Check README.txt inside the jsonFiles directory.

-1. Launch the Server App on your device or emulator.
+2. Launch the Server App on your device or emulator.

-2. The server app is now ready to receive data from client apps using AIDL, Messenger, or Broadcast.
+3. The server app is now ready to receive data from client apps using AIDL, Messenger, or Broadcast.

-3. As client apps connect to the server, their status will be displayed in the monitoring section.
+4. As client apps connect to the server, their status will be displayed in the monitoring section.

-4. Received data from client apps will be processed and monitored on the server application.
+5. Received data from client apps will be processed and monitored on the server application.

-5. Use the monitoring information to ensure smooth data transfer and server operation.
+6. Use the monitoring information to ensure smooth data transfer and server operation.

 ## Dependencies